The safe use of cookware and bakeware

 - is fairly inexpensive

-During cooking, using worn or pitted aluminum pots and pans can transfer aluminum to food more easily.
-Leafy vegetables and acidic foods, such as tomatoes and citrus products, absorb the most aluminum from cookware.
+During cooking, using worn or pitted aluminum pots and pans can transfer aluminum or lead to food more easily.
+Foods high in acid or salt, such as tomatoes, citrus products and sauerkraut can also cause aluminum or lead to more readily transfer from cookware.

 Minimizing your risk